stevedunx/os-python-intro/exercises/4-maths.md

 ```

 Correct the print line above to:
-* get the numbers to add together; and
+* get the numbers to add together (with a result of 7); and
-* get the strings to concatenate together.
+* get the strings to concatenate together (with a result of "34").